adamheins/pyb_utils/README.md

 * Versions of some PyBullet functions that return *named* tuples, for easy field access.
 * Basic quaternion functions.
+* Load a URDF directly from a string.

 ## Install and run
 This package requires at least **Python 3.8**.
 It has been tested on Ubuntu